-Farmers in the area currently engage in slash and burn agriculture and farm mainly maize.
-Maize provides relatively low incomes though and is very difficult to grow in such a climate sensitive landscape.
-With the growing population, slash and burn methods require more and more land and it is becoming increasingly challenging to sustain current agricultural incomes without turning natural areas into farm fields.
+With the growing population, slash and burn methods require more and more land and it is becoming increasingly challenging to sustain current agricultural incomes without turning more and more natural areas into farm fields.

-The local community has already taken steps to restore the natural balance with the help of NGOs such as the Peace Parks Foundation.
-If you’re interested in finding out more you can watch SABC’s 50/50 programme on the area.
-Peace Parks has already supported the community in bringing back giraffe, zebra and other animals into a conservancy area.
-For expansion of the natural landscape, it is critical that people and nature find a productive balance and this means they must work together in harmony.
-Peace Parks already took a vital step in this process, training over 1000 farmers in sustainable agricultural practices, called “conservation agriculture”.
-At Grounded we are aiding this vital process by bringing together a group of committed large and small-scale farmer and area experts.
+The local community has already taken steps to restore the natural balance with the help of the Peace Parks Foundation.
+If you’re interested in finding out more, you can watch SABC’s 50/50 programme on the area.
+Peace Parks has supported the community in bringing back giraffe, zebra and other animals into a conservancy area.
+For expansion of the natural landscape, it is critical that people and nature find a productive balance and this means existing together in harmony.
+Peace Parks began with a vital step in this process, training over 1000 farmers in sustainable agricultural practices, called “conservation agriculture”.